Flag of Malaysia: Selection

-The current Malaysian flag is based on the flag of the Federation of Malaya.
-In 1949, a year after the Federation was created, the Federal Legislative Council called for a contest to design a new national flag.
+In 1949, a year after the Federation of Malaya was created, the Federal Legislative Council called for a contest to design a new national flag.
 The competition attracted 373 entries, three of which were put forward to the public in a poll held by The Malay Mail.

 The first flag had a ring of 11 white stars on a blue background, with two red Malay kris (daggers) in the middle.
 The second was the same as the first but with two concentric rings of 5 and 6 stars.
 The third had 11 blue and white stripes, and a red field in the top-left corner with a white crescent and five-pointed star on it.
 This last design was chosen as the winner.

 In December 1949, the Federal Legislative Council decided to make changes to the winning design.
-At the suggestion of statesman Onn Jaafar, the red and blue colours were swapped, the crescent and star were changed from white to yellow, and six more points were added to the star.
-The final version of the Malayan flag was approved by George VI on 19 May 1950 and was first raised in front of the Sultan of Selangor's residence on 26 May 1950.
+At the suggestion of statesman Onn Jaafar, the red and blue colours were swapped, the crescent and star were changed from white to yellow, and the star was given eleven points.
+The final version of the Malayan flag was approved by king George VI on 19 May 1950 and was first raised in front of the Sultan of Selangor's residence on 26 May 1950.
 On 31 August 1957, it was raised upon independence at Merdeka Square in place of the British Union Flag.